damiisdandy/damiisdandy/README.md

-I am a Software Engineer with a Bachelor's in Engineering and over 3  years of full-stack experience in TypeScript, Go, and Python.
+I am a Fullstack developer with a Bachelor's in Engineering and over 3  years of full-stack experience in TypeScript, Go, and Python.
 I have a proven track record of building scalable applications at startups and large tech companies.

 - ✍🏿 Currently learning C++
 - 👷🏽 Worked at Reddit for about a year